Scarsdale and Mt. Kisco, NY

-At New York Oral, Maxillofacial, and Implant Surgery we offer several implant-related treatments to replace one or more missing teeth.
-We specialize in implant treatment because we believe that dental implants are the ideal solution for tooth loss.
+New York Oral, Maxillofacial, and Implant Surgery we offer several implant-related treatments to replace one or more missing teeth.
+Our oral surgeons, Dr. Gary Orentlicher and Dr. Andrew Horowitz, specialize in the treatment of dental implants in Scarsdale because we believe that they are the ideal solution for tooth loss.

 A dental implant is a titanium screw that we surgically embed deep into the jawbone.
 Once the implant is in place, it will slowly fuse to your jaw through the process of osseointegration.
 After a brief healing period, the implant screw will be able to support a restoration against the strongest forces of your bite.
 Dental implants can be used to support a single crown, a partial bridge, and a full-arch restoration.